raspberrypilearning/build-a-buggy/en/step_5.md

 --- /task ---

 --- task ---
-With the wheels in place a ball castor can be screwed to the front of the container to act as a third wheel.
+When the wheels are in place, you can screw a ball caster to the front of the container to act as a third wheel.
 ![chassis-6](images/chassis-6.jpg)
 ![chassis-7](images/chassis-7.jpg)
 --- /task ---

 --- task ---
 If you're using a power bank, you can now power up your Raspberry Pi.
-If you are making your own power bank, then follow the guide below
+If you want to make your own power bank, then follow the guide below.
 ![chassis-8](images/chassis-8.jpg)

 --- /task ---

 [[[generic-electronics-power-bank]]]

-To use your Raspberry Pi, without connecting a mouse, monitor or keyboard, you can use SSH or VNC to remotely access it.
+To use your Raspberry Pi without connecting a mouse, monitor, or keyboard, you can remotely access it via SSH or VNC.

 [[[rpi-ssh-access]]]
 [[[rpi-vnc-access]]]